little Emilie – astrologer and wizard

 - observing nature (animals, insects, plants, the seasons…)

 some of my favourite artists

 - William Morris

 - Joseph Cornell

-I love astronomy and star gazing, unfortunately I always seem to find myself living in a city full of light pollution…one day I plan on living away from the city lights where I can have full access to the stars and planets, weather permitting.
+I love astronomy and star gazing, unfortunately I always seem to find myself living in a place full of light pollution.
+One day I plan on living away from human lights where I can have full access to the stars and planets—weather permitting.